dart-lang/language/working/333 - shared memory multithreading/proposal.md

 Shared isolates give us a tool to define what happens when `foo` is invoked by a native caller:

-- There is a 1-1 correspondence between loaded shared library and an isolate group corresponding to this shared library.
-This isolate group is created when shared library is loaded (or possibly via explicit call to a specific exported symbol) and is destroyed when shared library is unloaded (or possibly via a call to specific symbol).
+- There is a 1-1 correspondence between the native library and an isolate group corresponding to this native library (e.g. there is a static variable somewhere in the library containing a pointer to the corresponding isolate group).
 - When an exported symbol is invoked the call happens in the shared isolate of that isolate group.

+> [!NOTE]
+>
+> Precise mechanism managing isolate group's lifetime does not matter for the purposes of the document and belongs to the separate discussion.

 ## Core Library Changes